 There will usually be one of two reasons to travel to Manaus, as most people exploring the region will either be visitors keen to see the wonders of the Amazon or business people there to support the management of the area's natural resources.

+In terms of the city's attractions, the main role of the city is as a gateway to the Brazilian Amazon, and there are plenty of companies offering tours and different ways to see the rainforest.
 There is also the confluence of two rivers, which is why the city is located where it is, and some wonderful colonial architecture to be seen in the city too.

 The Meeting of the Waters